SAADhusnain/trading-assistant/README.md

 # NOT COMPLETED STILL WORKING BELOW IS THE INITIAL Readme
+## initially it was working i thought it was but the outputs were trash so here we are figuring this shit out
 # 🤖 AI Trading Assistant

 A complete, professional machine learning-powered trading system for stocks and cryptocurrencies.
 Built with modern software engineering practices and modular architecture.